viamrobotics/docs/docs/services/data/configure-data-query.md

 ## Configure data query

-Once your smart machine has synced captured data to the Viam app, you can configure data query using the Viam CLI:
+Once your machine has synced captured data to the Viam app, you can configure data query using the Viam CLI:

 1. If you haven't already, [install the Viam CLI](/manage/cli/#install) and [authenticate](/manage/cli/#authenticate) to Viam.